cg-tuwien/Auto-Vk/README.md

 # Memory Allocation

 By default _Auto-Vk_ uses a very straight-forward, but for most cases probably also suboptimal, way of handling memory allocations: One allocation per resource.
 This is especially suboptimal if many small resources are used.
-Implementation-wise, [`class mem_handle`](include/avk/mem_handle.hpp) is used in this case.
+Implementation-wise, [`avk::mem_handle`](include/avk/mem_handle.hpp) is used in this case.

 _Auto-Vk_, however, allows to easily swap this straight-froward way of memory handling with using the well-established [Vulkan Memory Allocator (VMA) library](https://github.com/GPUOpen-LibrariesAndSDKs/VulkanMemoryAllocator).
-Only a small config-change is necessary to switch from [`class mem_handle`](include/avk/mem_handle.hpp) to [`class vma_handle`](include/avk/vma_handle.hpp), which uses VMA to alloc memory for all resources.
+Only a small config-change is necessary to switch from [`avk::mem_handle`](include/avk/mem_handle.hpp) to [`avk::vma_handle`](include/avk/vma_handle.hpp), which uses VMA to alloc memory for all resources.

 To enable VMA, define `AVK_USE_VMA` *before* including `<avk/avk.hpp>`:
 ```